Camping.Stuff4Sure.com

 LOL.....it takes longer than you think.

-Out of the crowd that was there, only one family (husband, wife, 3 kids) and I remained long enough to see the moon finally rise...everyone else faded out waiting and decided to leave.
+Out of the crowd that was there, only one family (husband, wife, 3 kids) and I that remained long enough to see the moon finally rise...everyone else faded out waiting and decided to leave.

 It was well worth the wait.
 Unfortunately, my camera battery died just before the best shots could be taken.